Mac Performance

 2. Select Restart

+Step 1.
 Apple logo > Restart

 3. Scan for malware

 Ideally, you should have antivirus software like MacKeeper installed on your Mac, because it offers real-time protection.
 That means it constantly monitors your Mac for malware.
-If it detects anything suspicious, it will leap into action, stopping unauthorized software from making changes to your computer and letting you know what’s happening.
+If it detects anything suspicious, it'll leap into action, stopping unauthorized software from making changes to your computer and letting you know what’s happening.
 Whichever security software you use, you should occasionally run full antivirus scans too.
 This will, of course, help to keep your Mac clear of malware.

 Here’s how to run a virus scan in MacKeeper: